StefanThoma/VR_Environmental_Awareness/README.md

 Alternatively, you can run the analysis.Rmd file.

 Data has been anonymised.
-Data cleaning and the IAT scoring process has been conducted in a separate file.
+Data cleaning and the IAT scoring process conducted in a separate file.
+The function for the IAT scoring is accessible in the file `iat_function.R`.